 Now it is time to find the best film gear rental houses so you can secure some equipment for your production.

-Bear in mind, you will need to get production insurance that will cover the total value of the gear you plan to rent, and to consider your deductible.
+Bear in mind, you will need to get production insurance that will cover the total value of the gear you plan to rent — and don't forget about adding your deductible into your budget!

 ShareGrid allows you to rent gear from private renters and rental houses all in one place.
 You can secure production insurance at a yearly rate, or cover an individual production.

-Almost everyone of the other rental houses on this list can be found on ShareGrid, so it really is a great one stop shop for your rental needs.
+Almost every one of the other rental houses on this list can be found on ShareGrid, so it really is a great one stop shop for your video equipment rental needs.

 Not everything you need to rent will be a camera or a lens, but sometimes you just need a cube that can carry other film equipment like dollies, track, tables, chairs, ratchet straps, coolers, whatever.